wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-central-components.rst

 Preparing the backup
 --------------------

 #.
-Create the destination folder where to store the files.
-These commands use date and time references for the folder name to keep files separated from old backups you might have.
+Create the destination folder to store the files.
+For version control, the name of the folder consists of the date and time of the backup.

    .. code-block:: console

       # bkp_folder=~/wazuh_files_backup/$(date +%F_%H:%M)
       # mkdir --parents $bkp_folder && echo $bkp_folder

 #.
-Save host information.
+Save the host information.

    .. code-block:: console